 Jesus had immense popular appeal but did not have the endorsement of the religious leaders in Jerusalem.
 His ministry was oriented toward the common man.
 Jesus illustrated the thrust of His ministry to the masses by telling the parable of a man with two sons (Matt.
 21:28-32).
 When the man asked the first son to work in the vineyard, he first refused and then changed his mind and went to work in the vineyard.
-When the second son was asked to work in the vineyard, he first refused and then changed his mind and this parable to illustrate two kinds of people in Jerusalem.
+When the second son was asked to work in the vineyard, he agreed he would do so but never got around to doing it.
+Jesus used this parable to illustrate two kinds of people in Jerusalem.
 Some were notable sinners who were not doing the will of God but then repented of their sin and followed God.
 Much of Jesus' public ministry was devoted toward these.
 The second group appeared righteous because they gave lip service to the concept of obeying God, but they never got around to actually doing what they had committed themselves to do.
 The religious leaders could not help but realize Jesus was talking about them.